kit-data-manager/mapping-service/README.md

 ### Python Location

 Currently, mapping-service requires Python to be installed in order to build and to run.
-At runtime, the Python location is configured in
+At runtime, the Python executable is configured in
 `application.properties`(see below).
-For building the mapping-service Python location is set to `/usr/bin/python3` by default.
+For building the mapping-service Python executable is set to `/usr/bin/python3` by default.
 In case you want to build the mapping-service on a machine on which the Python installation is located elsewhere, e.g., under Windows, you can provide the Python location used at compile time externally, i.e.:

 ```
-.\gradlew -Pclean-release "-DpythonLocation=file:///C:/Python310/python.exe" build
+.\gradlew -Pclean-release "-DpythonExecutable=file:///C:/Python310/python.exe" build
 ```

 ## How to start